Welcome veterans, reservists, active duty, and eligible spouses and dependents of veterans!

 All prospective students must fill out an HCC application, which can be filed online.
 You can begin the online filing process by visiting Admissions.

 New students at HCC who have not used any VA educational assistance programs should begin the process by applying for education benefits online at Vets.gov.

 Out-of-state students: To ensure that our recently discharged veterans and their eligible family members will not have to bear the cost of out-of-state charges while using their Post 9/11 GI Bill® and Montgomery GI Bill® education benefits, HCC is now fully compliant with Section 702 of the Veterans Access, Choice & Accountability Act of 2014.
 We have also elected to participate in the Yellow Ribbon Program to make additional funds available without an additional charge to your GI Bill entitlement.

 Continuing students can be certified for benefits each semester as soon as they have registered and have notified the Certifying Official.

 Transfer students who have received VA educational assistance benefits at other institutions of higher education only need to update your education benefits online.

 Reservists who have not used any of their Montgomery GI Bill® – Selected Reserve Educational Assistance (Chapter 1606) benefits will need the original DD Form 2384-1: Notice of Basic Eligibility from their Reserve Unit.

 National Guard Soldiers and Airmen can request a state tuition and fee waiver by clicking here.

-Dependents who have not received Dependents' Educational Assistance Benefits Chapter 35 will need to apply using VA Form 22-5490, or provide a previously issued Certificate of Eligibility.
+Dependents who have not received Dependents' Educational Assistance Benefits Chapter 35 will need to apply online or provide a previously issued Certificate of Eligibility.

 Disabled veterans are eligible for considerable financial help when they apply for Vocational Rehabilitation at the Department of Veterans Affairs.
 You must have a VA certified disability rating of at least 20 percent.
 You will receive authorization directly from the VA.